wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/11_Control Flow Statements.md

 # Initialize a counter to hold to a value.
 count = 0

-#This code repeatedly adds 1 to count as long as its less than 5.
+#This code repeatedly adds 1 to count as long as it is less than 5.
 while count < 5:
     count += 1
 ```